 One last difference between cash flow and capital gains investing is how predictable successful results are.

 Cash Flow Predictability

 With cash flow investing, a successful outcome is more predictable for many investments than capital gains are.
-This is because it is easier to see the likely income from an investment than it is to predict whether an asset will increase in value while you own it.
+This is because it is easier to see the likely income from an investment than it is to predict whether an asset will increase in price while you own it.

-For example, you can see how much dividend a company pays, or how much rental income property will generate.
+For example, you can see how much dividend a company pays, or how much rental income a property will generate.
 This is true from among the many types of cash flow investments.
 Income can change, of course, but it can be estimated with a more reliable and acceptable degree of accuracy than capital gains can.
-You know within a high level of certainty that when you buy a stock reliably yielding 6% those dividends will be deposited into your account, unless, of course, the dividend gets cut, which occasionally happens.
+You know within a high level of certainty that when you buy a stock reliably yielding 5% those dividends will be deposited into your account, unless, of course, the dividend gets cut, which occasionally happens.

 Capital Gains Predictability

 On the other hand, the value of a non dividend paying growth stock or index fund could drop and you don’t get the intended capital gain.